When we talk about PC as a gaming platform, Windows immediately comes to mind.

 - After that just switch the power plan to high-performance mode.

 This is another trick that can help people with older hardware to tweak Windows 10 for gaming and even productivity.
 It most likely won’t have a major effect on gaming performance for people with higher-end hardware.

-NOTE: If there are no High Performance plan any more.
-You can manually create and activate high performance plan in power options on Windows 10.
+NOTE: If there are no High-Performance plan anymore.
+You can manually create and activate a high-performance plan in power options on Windows 10.

 #4: Disable Visual Effects

 All those silky smooth animations you notice when opening or closing a window serve as good eye candy.
 Although they make the user experience a bit better, they can hinder gaming performance in some cases.

 This isn’t great for gaming as visual effects can take up a bit of the processing power.
 We want any resources we can get a hold of while gaming, so turning visual effects off can help you a bit.
 Again, this tweak will mostly help people with older hardware or slower systems.